The course runs from 10am to 1pm in Stanmer Park, Brighton.

 Get directions to Stanmer Park.

 If you intend to book accommodation, please check availability before booking a place, as accommodation in Brighton can be hard to find, especially over the summer months.

 Get details on local accommodation and Brighton Permaculture Trust supporters who can provide accommodation in their homes.

-The best quality grafting knives are made by TINA of Germany.
+The best quality grafting knives are made by Tina of Germany.
 The knife blades are made from a high quality steel which can be sharpened to a good edge.
 The knives are used commercially in the horticulture industry and are the best available.
-TINA chip budding knives can be ordered online from Quality Garden Tools or by phoning 0800 7832202.
-Model 640/10 is recommended at a cost of £82.04 plus postage.
+Tina grafting knives can be ordered from Quality Garden Tools or by phoning 0800 7832202.
+Model 605 £77.51 plus postage.

-These books are recommended but it is not necessary for those attending to have bought them or read them.
+This book is recommended but it is not necessary for those attending to have bought them or read it.

 Fees include tuition, refreshments and information sheets.